David G. Burnet: Early life and career

 In 1806, Burnet volunteered to serve the unsuccessful filibustering expeditions led by general Francisco de Miranda for the independence of Venezuela from Spain rule.
 He fought in Chile in 1807 and in Venezuela in 1808.
 After Miranda broke with Simon Bolivar, Burnet returned to the United States in 1812.

 Upon his return Burnet moved to Cincinnati, Ohio, to study law.
-He lived with his two older brothers, Jacob, who later became a U.S. Senator, and Isaac, who later served as mayor of Cincinnati.
+He lived with his two older brothers, Jacob, who later became a US Senator, and Isaac, who later served as mayor of Cincinnati.

 Early Texas years

 In 1817, Burnet moved to Natchitoches, Louisiana and set up a mercantile business.
-After several months he developed a bloody cough.
+After several months, he developed a bloody cough.
 A doctor diagnosed him with tuberculosis and suggested he move to Texas, then a part of Mexico to recuperate in the dry air.
 Later that year, Burnet traveled alone into Texas.
 A Comanche tribe came to his aid when he fell off of his horse by the Colorado River, and he lived with them for two years until he made a full recovery.
 Near the end of the year, he met Ben Milam, who had come to the village to trade with the tribe.

-His cough improved, Burnet returned to Cincinnati.
-In his return, he asked that the Mexican prisoners be released with him and allowed to return home as well.
-The Comanches agreed to this proposal and the Mexican families were surprised that there was no ransom or other agreement to the release of these prisoners.
+His cough improved, and Burnet returned to Cincinnati.
+He asked that the Mexican prisoners be released with him and allowed to return home.
+The Comanches agreed to this proposal, and the Mexican families were surprised that there was no ransom or other agreement to the release of these prisoners.

-In Cincinnati, Burnet wrote a series of articles for the Literary Gazette detailing his time spent with the Indians.
-He practiced law for several years, but returned to Texas after hearing of Stephen F. Austin's successful colony for Anglos.
+In Cincinnati, Burnet wrote a series of articles for the Literary Gazette detailing his time with the Native Americans.
+He practiced law for several years but returned to Texas after hearing of Stephen F. Austin's thriving colony for Anglos.
 Burnet settled in San Felipe, the headquarters of Austin's colony, in 1826.
-For the next 18 months he provided law advice to the 200 settlers in the town and organized the first Presbyterian Sunday School in Texas.
-A deeply religious man, Burnet neither drank nor swore and always carried a Bible in his pocket.
+For the next 18 months, he provided law advice to the 200 settlers in the town and organized the first Presbyterian Sunday School in Texas.
+A profoundly religious man, Burnet neither drank nor swore and always carried a Bible in his pocket.